 Sparkling Watermelon Lemonade is my go-to drink to stay cool all summer long and what perfect day to share than none other but National Watermelon Day!!

 We are bona-fide watermelon addicts in my house.
-Especially my 6 year old.
-She can’t get enough.
-I think if I let her she would eat an entire watermelon in one siting.
+Especially my younger daughter.
+She can't get enough.
+I think if I let her she would eat an entire watermelon in one sitting.
 And not a tiny one either.
 A big one that weighs as much as she does.

 Speaking of pineapples.
 I found out yesterday that you can bring home any pineapples you want from Hawaii.
 Not just the ones that you buy at the airport prepackaged and agriculture inspected and approved already.
 I am talking about any you get at the farmers markets, grocery stores, farm tours etc. This is such a game changer for me!
 They will still get inspected at the aiport agricultural inspection stop, so plan on a few extra minutes for that.
 But for the most part as long as its a fresh clean pineapple, you can bring it home.
 My next Hawaii trip I will be bringing an empty suitcase, just for those glorious Kauai Sugarloaf pineapples.
 They are amazing.